AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Chains protecting no active decode targets MUST be ignored.

-**Note:** To allow higher chance of using a predefined template, chains protecting no active decode targets may contain any reference, including a reference to an RTP frame that was never produced.
+**Note:** To increase the chance of using a predefined template, chains protecting no active decode targets may refer to any frame, including an RTP frame that was never produced.
 {:.alert .alert-info }

 #### A.5 Examples